malcprentice/malcprentice.github.io/Admin-contact.md

 # Contact
-## To students
-My email is in the manual and on your syllabus.
+* My email is in the manual and on your syllabus.

-* Lost it? <a href="mailto:notmyrealaddressjustaspamfilter@alba-english.com">Use this backup address</a>
-* Before you email, review how to write a well formatted email in [Orientation-AskForHelp.md](Orientation-AskForHelp)
+* Before you email, review how to write a well formatted email here: [Ask For Help](Style-AskForHelp) or [Write An Email](Project-WriteAnEmail)
 * For questions, you could just come see me instead - check your schedule then email to books an office hour appointment.

-## For Teachers
-<a href="mailto:notmyrealaddressjustaspamfilter@alba-english.com">Email me</a> for handouts, slides, posters, software, links, etc.